greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/chief-of-staff-cro_1_1_1.md

 ---
 title: Chief of Staff to the CRO
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/chief-of-staff-cro_1_1_1/
+description: ''
+linkTitle: Chief of Staff to the CRO
+type: docs
 ---

 This is a key leadership position on the Chief Revenue Officer's team.
 This highly visible role is a trusted partner to the Chief Revenue Officer (CRO) to drive operational excellence and deliver repeatable business results.
 This role serves as a partner to the CRO as a strategic advisor and executing cross-functional and cross-organization initiatives supporting the CRO's strategy and vision in alignment with our company values.